Close Menu

 What I care about is that he’s excited.

+He sees numbers and thinks “fun!” not “hard.”
 That attitude will carry him through actual math class someday.
 But for now, we’re just playing.

 Your Turn: Start Small

-2. Use their hands – Fingers are the best counting tool ever invented.
+2. Use their hands.
+Fingers are the best counting tool ever invented.

 That’s it.

-You don’t need expensive apps or complicated curricula.
 You just need a playful attitude and a willingness to count toes, snacks, and stuffed animals a hundred times a day.
+Because that’s how toddlers learn best.

 Either way, you’re building something more important than perfect counting.
+You’re building a learner who loves to try.

 Share.
 Facebook Pinterest LinkedIn Copy Link